0xAF/openwebrxplus-plugins/map/layer_qth_maidenhead/README.md

 # OWRX+ Map Plugin: Maidenhead (QTH) grid

 This `map` plugin will show Maidenhead (QTH) grid on the map as an extra layer.
+This plugin will work up to __OWRX+ v1.2.43__.
+The later releases have this layer built-in and the plugin will not install.

 # load